saitamasahil/Pixel-Launcher-Extended/README.md

 This module is expected to work on ROMs which are based on fairly unmodified Android source code.
 - Android 13 AOSP-based ROMs
 - Android 13 QPR AOSP-based ROMs
+> Ensure your ROM is equipped with the necessary GApps, including Google apps and services.
+Without them, certain features may not function optimally on vanilla ROM.
+Make sure to flash proper GApps Package for your rom if you are using vanilla rom.

 ### Implement In Custom ROMs
 If you wanna implement Pixel Launcher Extended in your custom rom then [visit here](https://github.com/StudioKeys/vendor_PixelLauncherExtended).